marcv12/wine_quality_prediction/README.md

 **As for the sequence of this project:**
-1. Start by opening final_project_DA4B.R, or proj_1_reg.Rmd, or proj_1_reg.html (they are the same files but in different formats: I leave the choice to you!): this contains the regression problem
+1. Start by opening final_project_DA4B.R, or proj_1_reg.Rmd (they are the same files but in different formats: I leave the choice to you!): this contains the regression problem
-2. Then open fin_proj_classification.R, or Proj_2_class.rmd, or Proj_2_class.html (again, same files but different formats!)
+2. Then open fin_proj_classification.R, or Proj_2_class.rmd (again, same files but different formats!)